peterbarnes/pcbarnes/README.md

 # Peter C Barnes
-This is the personal website for Peter Barnes
+This is the personal website for Peter Barnes.